 Who can get the Test and Trace Support Payment?

-- asked to self-isolate by NHS Test and Trace either because they’ve tested positive for coronavirus or have recently been in close contact with someone who has tested positive
+- have been told to stay at home and self-isolate by NHS Test and Trace or via the NHS COVID-19 App, either because you have tested positive for coronavirus or have recently been in close contact with someone who has tested positive;

-- employed or self-employed
+- be employed or self-employed;

-- unable to work from home and will lose income as a result and
+- be unable to work from home and will lose income as a result; and

-- currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.
+- currently receiving, or are the partner of someone in the same household who is receiving, Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

 How much is the payment?

 You may be supported by a lump sum payment of £500.

 This payment will be subject to income tax.
 It will not be subject to National Insurance contributions.